josephfoulds/juggle/README.md

 Blogging engine is designed in Django using a RESTful API to access and delete associated resources.

+Please note, in the interests of speeding up assessment time I have preincluded a SQLite database with some basic blogs, posts, and comments added so this does not need to be populated by the reviewer.

 _nb: No authentication is performed on the API in line with project spec._

 ## Installation